-Across countries, tackling skill mismatch and skill shortages is a major challenge for the labour market.
-In most countries, a significant share of employers complain that they cannot find workers with the skills that their businesses require.
-At the same time, many college graduates face difficulties in finding job opportunities matching their qualifications.
+Skill mismatch and skill shortages are the major challenges for the labor market across the countries.
+It's surprising to know that a significant share of employers complain that they are not able to find the workers with the skills that they require for their business and at the same time, so many college graduates face hardships in finding jobs that match their academic qualifications.

-France faces skills shortages majorly in the areas like engineering (civil, chemical, software, automobile, electrical), information technology (software developers, cyber security, tech consultants, data security), health care (doctors, surgeons, nurses, childcare, vets) and teaching (school teachers, private teachers, professors ).
-In order to better match the demand and supply of skills, France has to invest in developing the right skills
+The areas in which France faces major skills shortages are information technology (software developers, cybersecurity, tech consultants, data security), engineering (civil, chemical, software, automobile, electrical), health care and medical (doctors, surgeons, nurses, childcare, vets) and education (school teachers, private teachers, professors ).
+France needs to invest in developing the right skills in order to better match the demand and supply of skills in the country.